rmitsuboshi/miniboosts/README.md

     Most algorithms are implemented by C/C++ internally, so implementing a new boosting algorithm by Python 3 results in a slow running time.
+    Implementing a boosting algorithm in C/C++
-    Implementing C/C++ and wrap it to available by Python is hard for me.
+    and wrapping the code to available Python is hard for me.
 - These boosting algorithms are designed for a decision-tree weak learner even though the boosting protocol does not demand.